VirtualBrainLab/Pinpoint/README.md

 ## Citing

-If this project becomes a substantial component of your pipeline for a research project you should cite this repository.
-Please email Dan and we can set up a DOI for the version you are using.
+If this project is used as part of a research project you should cite this repository.
+Please email Dan (dbirman@uw.edu) and we can set up a DOI for the version you are using.